mideind/GreynirServer/README.md

 python processor.py
 ```

-This will run all processors in `processors` directory on unprocessed articles.
+This will run all processors in the `processors` directory on any unprocessed articles
+in the database.

 ### Interactive shell